y19y19/exatrkx-service/ensemble_backend/README.md

 # Triton Service

-This folder contains instructions on how to operate the Triton service.
-Within this folder are instruction on creating [python_backends](python_backends/README.md#python-backends), the [model repositories](model_repos/README.md) configration and files relating to the prometheus, grafana and nginx services.
+This folder contains instructions on how to operate the ensemble-backend Triton service.
+Within this folder are instruction on creating [python_backends](python_backends/README.md#python-backends), the [model repositories](model_repos/README.md) configration and files relating to the prometheus, grafana and nginx services, and bash scripts [scripts](scripts) that launch, monitor, and evaluate the server.

 **Figure 1**: ExaTrkX Triton server pipeline